Whether you’re a beginner runner, a 5K fanatic, or a marathon junkie, the way you breathe while running matters.

 On the exhale, the diaphragm relaxes, along with the intercostal muscles, contracting upward back against the lungs and toward the center of the ribcage, helping to drive air out of the lungs.

 For more on this process, here is a video highlighting the diaphragm as the main breathing muscle.

 Most runners breathe with their “chest”—what’s colloquially known as shallow breathing—rather than their “belly.”

-In fact, most tend to be shallow breathers, driving their chests in and out as they breathe in less oxygen than needed, and expel out less carbon dioxide than they should.
+The sad truth is most beginners tend to be shallow breathers.
+They drive their chests in and out as they breathe in less oxygen than needed, then expel out less carbon dioxide than they should.

 This inefficient form of breathing can lead to fatigue, lethargy, breathlessness, etc.

-Think of chest breathing like trying to breathe through a straw.
+Think of chest breathing as trying to breathe through a straw.

 Not the most effective thing to do, right?